fatwookie/packer/README.md

 }
 '
 ```
-For regular users, we first need to create a generic user role using the API.
+For regular users, we first need to create a generic user role `esuser` using the API.

 ```